Étiquette : water

 3. The Nahr Leddan (or Dan) forms in Israel when the waters of the Golan Heights come together.
 Although restricted, its course remains stable and its annual flow is greater than that of the other two tributaries of the Upper Jordan, exceeding 250 MCM per year.

-C. Lake Tiberias (aka Sea of Galilee)
+C. Lake Tiberias or Kinneret (aka Sea of Galilee)

 The Jordan then flows through 17 km of narrow gorges to reach Lake Tiberias, where the salinity is high, especially as the freshwater streams flowing into it have been diverted.
 Lake Tiberias, however, receives water from the many small streams running through the Golan Heights.